delongamateo/crypto-app-react/README.md

 CryptoWatch App

-An application used to track crypto prices, built with React, JavaScript, and CSS.
+An application used to track crypto prices, built with React, JavaScript, and Chakra UI.

 ## Project Status